Living Letters - April 20, 2026

 What does it mean that God is Self-sufficient?

-God is from himself--absolutely independent and completely self-sufficient.
-For God to be self-sufficient means that he himself is all that he needs.
-He has no source.
-He has no need.
-He has no lack.
-God exists because he is, and he is sufficient in himself for all things.
+God is from himself—absolutely independent and completely self-sufficient.
+To say that God is self-sufficient means that he is all that he needs.
+He has no source, no need, and no lack.
+God simply is, and in himself he is sufficient for all things.

-Being self-sufficient includes being self-existent.
-God is not dependent upon creation in anyway nor did he create because he possessed a deficiency.
-He is qualitatively different than all of creation and yet needs none of it for his existence or nature.
-God is ultimate power, ultimate goodness, and has ultimate freedom to do as he pleases.
-God creates, governs, saves, and provides all out of the fullness of his own sufficiency.
+God’s self-sufficiency includes his self-existence.
+He is not dependent on creation in any way, nor did he create because he lacked something.
+He is altogether different from creation, yet he depends on none of it for his being or character.
+God possesses all power, all goodness, and perfect freedom to do whatever pleases him.
+He creates, governs, saves, and provides out of the fullness of his own sufficiency.

-God does not need anything or anyone for anything.
-God himself is the source, creator, and giver of all things––except evil and sin which are contrary to his nature.
-God lacks nothing but instead his sufficiency is of such degree that he actually overflows with goodness and grace to his creature.
+God does not need anything or anyone.
+He is the source, creator, and giver of all things—except evil and sin which are contrary to his nature.
+Lacking nothing, his sufficiency is of such degree that he actually overflows with goodness and grace to his creatures.

-While God did not and does not need creation, God has ordained that it can glorify and bring him joy.
-God has created us to have meaning to him.
-He does not need us but chooses to delight in us and create us to bring him joy.
-He also allows us to work as means in his divine plan throughout redemptive history.
+Though God does not need creation, he has ordained that it would glorify him and even bring him delight.
+He has chosen to give his creatures meaning in relation to himself.
+He does not need us, yet he delights in us, creates us to bring him joy, and works through us as part of his redemptive plan.

 The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man, nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything.
 (Acts 17:24-25)